-- ☐ To provide a comprehensive program that includes both the theoretical and practical elements of design in both residential and commercial environments. - ☐ To provide an education for students that allows them as designers to protect the health, safety and welfare of the public utilizing principles of universal design. - ☐ To achieve competency levels in drafting, spaceplanning and programming, design analysis and all types of presentation skills including perspective, rendering, material boards and model making. - ☐ To have a strong knowledge in resources, business procedures, the interior design profession and its professional organizations. - ☐ To achieve competencies in interior construction, building systems, building regulations and codes, equipment and the necessary documents required to make this possible. - ☐ To develop a strong aesthetic sense in the use of color, materials and furnishings. - ☐ To enhance the student's ability to integrate art, architecture and interior design. - ☐ To encourage student awareness of diverse populations, ecological concerns and historic preservation. - ☐ To expose B.A. in Interior Design students to AutoCad, Photoshop, Revit Architecture, SketchUp, InDesign, Vray, TinkerAutoCad and Fly-through Animation for the interior design profession. - ☐ To teach the student the necessary skills to enter the interior design industry in an entry level position.
+- >> To provide a comprehensive program that includes both the theoretical and practical elements of design in both residential and commercial environments. - To provide an education for students that allows them as designers to protect the health, safety and welfare of the public utilizing principles of universal design. - To achieve competency levels in drafting, space-planning and programming, design analysis, and presentation skills, including perspective, rendering, material boards, and model making. - >> To have a strong knowledge of resources, business procedures, the interior design profession and its professional organizations. - >> To achieve competencies in interior construction, building systems, building regulations, and codes, equipment, and the necessary documents required to make this possible. - To develop a solid aesthetic sense using color, materials, and furnishings. - >> To enhance the student's ability to integrate art, architecture, and interior design. - To encourage student awareness of diverse populations, ecological concerns, and historic preservation. - To expose B.A. in Interior Design students to AutoCAD, Photoshop, Revit Architecture, SketchUp, InDesign, Enscape, TinkerAutoCad, and Fly-through Animation for the interior design profession. - To teach the student the necessary skills to enter the interior design industry in an entry level position.